syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Set-readonly-property-to-a-new-PDF-document).

 The below code snippet illustrates how to set the ``ReadOnly`` property to an existing PDF document.

 {% tabs %}